AndrewSavelyev/terraform-aws-win-centos/README.md

-# Terraform script wor AWS EC2 Windows 2019 Server and Centos 7 instances
+# Terraform script for AWS EC2 Windows 2019 Server and Centos 7 instances

 Website: https://www.terraform.io

 ## Getting Started

-Here i will describe how to build terraform script, wich not just make two instances, but also install on them web server (on Centos- it's nginx, on Windows 2019 Server it's IIS, of course)
+Here I will describe how to build terraform script, wich not just make two instances, but also install on them web server (on Centos- it's nginx, on Windows 2019 Server it's IIS, of course)

 ## Authors